Tutorial | Getting started with datasets#

 Important

-As we are analyzing the whole dataset, we have to click Compute again at the top of the window to display the analysis for the whole data of the new column.
-It would be automatically computed if we were just looking at the sample.
+When analyzing a whole dataset, click Compute again at the top of the window to display the analysis for the whole data of the new column.
+It would be automatically computed if just looking at the sample.

 Charts#